Casserole Tasting and Recipe Exchange

 Jun 12 Annual Association Picnic at the Swarthmore Swim Club.

-Summer Gatherings happened every Wednesday afternoon at the Swarthmore Co-op Cafe.
-These were informal, unprogrammed get-togethers to chat and have a good time.
+Summer Gatherings happen every Wednesday afternoon at Swarthmore Co-op Cafe from June through August.
+These are informal, unprogrammed get-togethers to chat and have a good time.

 Chadd's Ford, PA